 As organizations extend their digital transformation strategies to include things like robotic process automation (RPA), they introduce hundreds – even thousands – of new non-human identities that require privileged access and, consequently, expand the attack surface.
 Managing all of these identities is increasingly important as organizations embrace Zero Trust frameworks.

 Implementing a comprehensive privileged access management program will allow your organization to effectively monitor where privileged access exists at every layer, understand which users (both human and non-human) have access to what, detect and alert on malicious or high-risk activity and enhance overall cybersecurity.

 - Privilege exists on all employee workstations and endpoints.

 Having administrative account access on every workstation creates a huge security gap, as cyber attackers increasingly target the endpoint.
 Limiting access by removing local administrative rights is critical.
 It’s a security best practice and, fortunately, it can be easy to do.
 But it doesn’t stop there.

 It’s critical to enforce the principle of least privilege (POLP), giving employees the minimum privileges and access required to perform their job functions.
 It’s also essential to implement application control to block known malicious applications from running, restrict (or greylist) unknown applications and allow only trusted applications to run.

-Extending privileged access security to your organization’s endpoints can help reduce risk by eliminating unnecessary local admin privileges, blocking privileged credential theft attempts and ransomware attacks, auditing malicious behavior and strengthening the security of privileged accounts – all without sacrificing user productivity.
+Extending privileged access management to your organization’s endpoints can help reduce risk by eliminating unnecessary local admin privileges, blocking privileged credential theft attempts and ransomware attacks, auditing malicious behavior and strengthening the security of privileged accounts – all without sacrificing user productivity.

 - Audit and compliance revolve around privileged access.